-Sarah Hana is a freelance translator and market researcher based in Indonesia.
-She is passionate about media and gender studies and is well-versed in digital media monitoring & analysis and content creation.
-Outside of work, she likes to review food, play The Sims 4 for at least 3 hours, and hang out with her three cats.
+Based in Jakarta, Indonesia, Sarah Hana is passionate about media and gender studies and believes in implementing activism through radical care.
+Outside of work, she likes to review food, play The Sims 4 for at least 3 hours, and hang out with her four cats.

 Sonny Liew’s New York Times bestseller The Art of Charlie Chan Hock Chye is a winner of 3 Eisner Awards, and was the first graphic novel to win the Singapore Literature Prize.
 He was a recipient of the National Arts Council’s Young Artist Award in 2010, and his works include The Shadow Hero (with Gene Yang), Doctor Fate (with Paul Levitz) and Malinky Robot, along with titles for Marvel Comics, DC Comics, Disney Press and First Second Books.
 Born in Malaysia, he lives in Singapore.

 Thum Ping Tjin

-Thum Ping Tjin (“PJ”) is Managing Director of New Naratif and founding director of Project Southeast Asia, an interdisciplinary research centre on Southeast Asia at the University of Oxford.
+Thum Ping Tjin (“PJ”) is Founder and Managing Director of New Naratif.
 A Rhodes Scholar, Commonwealth Scholar, Olympic athlete, and the only Singaporean to swim the English Channel, his work centres on Southeast Asian governance and politics.
 His most recent work is “Nationalism and Decolonisation in Singapore: The Malayan Generation, 1953-63” (Routledge, 2024).

 Yap Yi Peng